 2. Do you welcome and serve all people regardless of their religious beliefs?

 Yes!
 Serving and involving all people is a core tenet of ours.
 Our full Faith Statement is as follows: 6:8 is a Christian organization, inspired by the Life and Love of Jesus Christ.
 6:8 believes it is most important to invest in people.
 We prioritize relationships and believe this is the starting point for service, for charity, for transformation.
-6:8 seeks to Transform Communities with Jesus Christ by Making Service Personal and helping individuals discover and share their gifts with our Community.
+6:8 seeks to transform communities with Jesus Christ by Making Service Personal and helping individuals discover and share their gifts with our community.
 We welcome and serve all people regardless of their religious beliefs.

 3. This feels like a big goal.
 Are you concerned about 6:8 growing too big, too fast?
 How is this going to be sustainable?